 The interaction between the NRM and asylum systems is complex.
-The Modern Slavery Statutory Guidance stipulates that immigration teams should consider any outstanding immigration cases, such as an outstanding asylum application, following a negative Reasonable Grounds decision or any Conclusive Grounds decision.
-In reality, however, I understand that the process is not entirely linear.
+The Modern Slavery Statutory Guidance stipulates that immigration teams should consider any outstanding immigration cases, such as an outstanding asylum application, following a negative Reasonable Grounds decision or any Conclusive Grounds decision.3 In reality, however, the process is not entirely linear.

-Over the past year I have sought to understand whether those in the NRM are more likely to wait extended periods for an asylum decision than those who are not in the NRM.
-The Home Office has provided me with data on the proportion of asylum decisions taking longer than 12 months for asylum decisions made during 2018 and 2019.
-My office has also consulted Sir Bernard Silverman, Professor of Modern Slavery Statistics at the University of Nottingham's Rights Lab.
+The Commissioner has sought to understand whether those in the NRM are more likely to wait extended periods for an asylum decision than those who are not in the NRM.
+The Home Office has provided data on the proportion of asylum decisions taking longer than 12 months for asylum decisions made during 2018 and 2019.
+Sir Bernard Silverman, Professor of Modern Slavery Statistics at the University of Nottingham's Rights Lab, has also been consulted.